Posted On May 8, 2020

 How to prune zinnia

 - Remove any dead branches in early spring when the shrub is starting to leaf out.
 Since weigela blooms on the previous year’s growth, any other pruning and shaping should wait until after spring flowering.
 Prune back to a healthy set of lateral shoots, which will allow for vigorous growth and flower buds for next season.
 Dwarf varieties need little, if any pruning.
 Larger mature specimens benefit from the removal of older branches to rejuvenate the plant.
 In late winter or early spring, trim out no more than one-third of the oldest branches at the base.
 This can be repeated every few years.
+See step by step how to prune hopuseplants.

 Once established, weigela need little to no supplemental water, unless the climate is exceptionally hot and dry.